 The next weekend, Sandy and I rode the Triple Bypass (120 miles with 10000 ft of climbing) for the third year in a row.
 It was a good ride, but we both agree that it's time to do a different ride next year.

 On August 3, we had the High Altitude Hash at Berthoud Pass, so I went up early and tried to ride my mountain bike over Jones Pass.
-I almost made it but was turned back by snow a few hundred feet before the top of the pass.

 No comments: